 - You can store 7 Up cake either chilled in the refrigerator for up to one week or on the counter for up to 5 days.

-Other Southern Recipes Using 7 Up to Add to Make
+More Southern Dessert Recipes Using 7 Up to Make

 Southern style Pound cakes in most any flavor will freeze well making them perfect for make ahead baking.
 This delicious pound cake is sure to become a favorite with your family just as it has with mine.
 Try these fun ways to use 7 Up in other recipes: